Azure Storage security guide

 For example, if you were going to have many people read the blobs in a specific container, you could create a Stored Access Policy that says "give read access" and any other settings that will be the same each time.
 Then you can create an SAS URI using the settings of the Stored Access Policy and specifying the expiration date/time.
 The advantage of this is that you don't have to specify all of the query parameters every time.

 Suppose your SAS has been compromised, or you want to change it because of corporate security or regulatory compliance requirements.
 How do you revoke access to a resource using that SAS?
 It depends on how you created the SAS URI.

-If you are using ad hoc URI's, you have three options.
-You can issue SAS tokens with short expiration policies and simply wait for the SAS to expire.
+If you are using ad hoc URIs, you have three options.
+You can issue SAS tokens with short expiration policies and wait for the SAS to expire.
 You can rename or delete the resource (assuming the token was scoped to a single object).
 You can change the storage account keys.
-This last option can have a big impact, depending on how many services are using that storage account, and probably isn't something you want to do without some planning.
+This last option can have a significant impact, depending on how many services are using that storage account, and probably isn't something you want to do without some planning.

 If you are using a SAS derived from a Stored Access Policy, you can remove access by revoking the Stored Access Policy – you can just change it so it has already expired, or you can remove it altogether.
 This takes effect immediately, and invalidates every SAS created using that Stored Access Policy.
 Updating or removing the Stored Access Policy may impact people accessing that specific container, file share, table, or queue via SAS, but if the clients are written so they request a new SAS when the old one becomes invalid, this will work fine.

 Because using a SAS derived from a Stored Access Policy gives you the ability to revoke that SAS immediately, it is the recommended best practice to always use Stored Access Policies when possible.